 Subassemble the rotating element into the retainer and bellows.
-Lubricate the I.D. of the bellows with water and slide this subassembly onto the shaft until the polished faces contact.
-Install the seal spring and spring retainer.
+Lubricate the I.D. of the bellows with water, and slide this subassembly over the shaft sleeve until the seal face is just flush with the undercut end of the sleeve.